mihir-m-gandhi/Operating-Systems/Non-Preemptive_Process_Management/HRRN/readme.md

 -----------------------------------------
 **Highest Response Ratio Next (HRRN):**

 Given n processes with their Arrival times and Burst times, the task is to find average waiting time and average turn around time using HRRN scheduling algorithm.
-The name itself states that we need to find the response ratio of all available processes and select the one with the highest Response Ratio.
+The name itself states that we need to find the Response Ratio (R) of all available processes and select the one with the highest Response Ratio.
 A process once selected will run till completion.

 <p align="center">
     <img src="./hrrn.png">